Revisiting Discrete Soft Actor-Critic: Experiments

 \subsection{Overall Performance}

-Table \ref{table-score-humannorm-1m} provides an overview of results over 1 million steps.
-Detailed results are presented in the table \ref{table-raw_score} and Fig.~\ref{fig_total_curves_20_atari}.
-Note that TES-SAC is not open-sourced, we re-implement the algorithm according to the paper, but the performance is lower than the results reported in their paper.
-Hence we choose to trust the authors by using the normalized scores of discrete SAC and TES-SAC reported in the corresponding publication \cite{xu2021targetannealing}.
-Note that this is comparable as we use exactly the same benchmarks in \cite{christodoulou2019sacd,xu2021targetannealing}.
-When comparing our method to the discrete SAC and TES-SAC, there is a marked increase of 38\% and 35.5\% in mean normalized scores.
+Table \ref{table-score-humannorm-1m} provides an overview of results and detailed results are presented in the Table \ref{table-raw_score} and Appendix \ref{appendix_detailed_experiment}.
+Since TES-SAC is not open-sourced and our re-implement algorithm following the paper underperforms the reported results, we adopt the normalized scores of discrete SAC and TES-SAC reported in the corresponding publication \citep{xu2021targetannealing}.
+When comparing our method to the discrete SAC and TES-SAC, mean normalized scores increase by 38\% and 35.5\%, respectively.
 And our method improves the median normalized scores by 10.7\% and 9.0\% while compared with discrete SAC and TES-SAC.

-In order to verify the effect of longer training process, table \ref{table-score-humannorm-10m} compares discrete SAC and our method performance on 10 million steps.
+To verify the effect of a longer training process, table \ref{table-score-humannorm-1m} also compares discrete SAC, Rainbow, Soft-DQN, and our method performance on 10 million steps.
 Compared with discrete SAC, our method has improved the normalized scores by 68.6\% and 23.3\% on mean and median, respectively.
-Better Q-estimation and steady policy updates are responsible for the performance increase in terms of average scores.
+Additionally, our proposed method outperformed Rainbow by 32.6\% on the mean and by 34.9\% on the median.
+Better Q-estimation and steady policy updates are responsible for the performance increase in average scores.
+The experimental results demonstrate that benefiting from the deterministic greedy policy and entropy regularization in the evaluation step, Soft-DQN's performance improves rapidly in the early stages and achieves the best results at 1 million steps.
+However, due to the early convergence of the deterministic greedy policy, Soft-DQN's performance stagnates after 4 million steps, as seen in Fig.~\ref{fig_total_curves_20_atari}.
+Our method outperforms Soft-DQN in the final 10 million steps by 20.8\% on average and 6.4\% on median, due to the training stability brought by entropy penalty and the optimistic exploration altered by the double avg-Q with Q-clip.